Top tips for driving in rainy conditions

 - Monitor the vehicle interior’s temperature.
 Your air conditioning should help prevent windscreen misting.

 - Use your windscreen wipers at the speed setting that offers most visibility.
-It doesn’t matter what setting oncoming drivers are using in their own car and they definitely aren’t judging you.
+It doesn’t matter what setting oncoming drivers are using in their own car and they definitely aren’t judging you for exessive wiper use.

 - Beware that pedestrians and cyclists may be more erratic when they're being rained on.

 Always err on the side of caution when driving in the rain.
-Expect the unexpected even if you don’t expect pedestrians and other road users to be in the immediate vicinity.
+Expect the unexpected even if you don’t believe pedestrians and other road users are in the immediate vicinity.

 Floods and puddles